TABLE OF CONTENTS

 What is B2B?

 Business to business (B2B) means that your tech support company works with other businesses as clients.
 If you sell your products or services to another business, you fall into the B2B category.
-For new tech support business starts this may be the easier road to take.
+For new tech support business startups this may be the easier road to take.
 Business usually know what type and scale of support they need.
 Less guess work, but it may take you longer to become established

 What is B2C?